Guide

 Executing and monitoring

-To ensure you’re supporting your profit margin, it’s important to compare your budget with your actual expenses.
+To support your profit margin, compare your budget with your actual expenses.
 Use cloud-based accounting software to create cash flow forecasts based on live expense data, so you have a clear view of the financial health of your construction business.

 Setting up a payment schedule with your client can help with your cash flow management.
 A payment schedule is a timeline of payments between construction businesses and clients.
-Instead of paying one lump sum, clients pay a percentage of the project cost at each phase or milestone – depending on what you agree.
+Instead of paying one lump sum, clients pay a percentage of the project cost at each phase or milestone, depending on your agreement.

 Monitoring doesn't always need to be manual; you can automate it with accounting software and project management software.
 Track inventory and expenditure in Xero, or try one of our construction apps like ServiceM8 to track project progress and outstanding tasks.